Filipino Sign Language

-Filipino Sign Language, abbreviated as FSL (Wikang Senyas), or Philippine Sign Language, is a sign language originating in the Philippines.
+Filipino Sign Language, abbreviated as FSL (Wikang Senyas ng mga Pilipino), or Philippine Sign Language, is a sign language originating in the Philippines.
 Like other sign languages, FSL is a unique language with its own grammar, syntax and morphology; it is not based on and does not resemble Filipino or English.
 Some researchers consider the indigenous signs of FSL to be at risk of being lost due to the increasing influence of American Sign Language.

 The Republic Act 11106 or The Filipino Sign Language Act, effective November 27, 2018, declared FSL as the national sign language of the Filipino Deaf.

 ASL influence

 FSL is believed to be part of the French Sign Language family.
 It has been strongly influenced by American Sign Language since the establishment in 1907 of the School for the Deaf and Blind (SDB) (now the Philippine School for the Deaf) by Delia Delight Rice (1883–1964), an American Thomasite teacher born to deaf parents.
 The school was run and managed by American principals until the 1940s.
 In the 1960s, contact with American Sign Language continued through the launching of the Deaf Evangelistic Alliance Foundation and the Laguna Christian College for the Deaf.
 Another source of ASL influence was the assignment of volunteers from the United States Peace Corps, who were stationed at various places in the Philippines from 1974 through 1989, as well as religious organizations that promoted ASL and Manually Coded English.
 Starting in 1982, the International Deaf Education Association (IDEA), led by former Peace Corps volunteer G. Dennis Drake, established a series of residential elementary programs in Bohol using Philippine Sign Language as the primary language of instruction.
 The Bohol Deaf Academy also primarily emphasizes Philippine Sign Language.

 According to sign language researcher Dr. Lisa Martinez, FSL and ASL deviate across three important metrics: different overall form (especially a differing handshape inventory), different methods of sign formation, and different grammar.
+A noted difference is the letter "T" which is signed differently in FSL than in ASL.

+Regional varieties

+Through lexicostatistical analysis, there are several identifiable varieties of FSL.
+The Leyte variety comes from the Eastern Visayas group, while the Southern Luzon group encompasses varieties of Southern Tagalog, Bicol, and Palawan.

+There is also at least one sign language that is indigenous to the Philippines.
+In San Julian, as of 2016, there are twenty Deaf people who use Samar Sign Language.
+This village sign language is unrelated to mainstream FSL.